nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd patient in the address book.
+* `list` followed by `delete 2` deletes the 2nd patient in the patient database.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

 #### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the patient database.

 Format: `clear`

 #### Clearing command history : `clearhistory`

-Clears command history from the address book.
+Clears command history from the patient database.

 Format: `clearhistory`